Mustard4868/Mustard4868/README.md

 ## 🩵 Hi there!
 I'm Nynke (She/Her)
 I'm an Electrical Engineering student with a background in Mechatronics, with a growing interest in IT and Computer Science.
+I also happen to have a knack for Robotics and Automation.
 Throughout my studies, I’ve worked on various programming projects, including developing a line-tracking robot using MicroPython and setting up a private network with a custom VoIP service.
 In my free time, I enjoy customizing my Linux setup and creating scripts to streamline everyday tasks.